letakeane/gridpractice/1608/final-assessment/alex-pilewski.md

 # Final Assessment
 ## Instructor: Bree
 ## Student: Alex
 ## Notes: GREAT job on collaboration.
 I always knew what direction you were headed.
-Solid working through
+Solid steps working through the problem, and I appreciated your ease in handling any little bump in the road.

 # Progression/Completion